Ben Dean

 NGINX and Apache httpd

-Various Finvi products use Apache and/or NGINX to server their web applications or proxy to some backend webserver.
+Various Finvi products use Apache and/or NGINX to server their web applications or proxy to

 Other skills

-There are a number of other skills that are important for software development but don’t fit into the categories of programming languages or technologies.
+There are a number of other skills that are important for software development but don’t fit into

-I also know Amazon Linux, CentOS, Red Hat, Debian, and a little Alpine Linux for our EC2 and Docker container-based products.
+on WSL2.
+I also know Amazon Linux, CentOS, Red Hat, Oracle Linux, Debian, and a little Alpine

 - I have used a source control systems and am most familiar with Git and Mercurial.

-- I encourage teams to use Semantic Versioning to help with dependency management software maintainability.
+- I encourage teams to use Semantic Versioning to help with dependency management software

-- I have worked with a number of branching strategies, in particular Gitflow and feature branch workflows.
+- I have worked with a number of branching strategies, in particular Gitflow and feature branch

-- I have contributed to a number of open source projects and am skilled at reading other people’s code.
+- I have contributed to a number of open source projects and am skilled at reading other people’s

-- I have used Jira and FogBugz for task management
+- I have used Jira and FogBugz for task management.

 - I have worked on teams that use Scrum and Kanban-based processes.
-I’ve also read the Manifesto for Agile Software Development
+I’ve also read the

 - I have used Test-driven Development on a number of projects.

-- My text editor of choice is Vim but I’ve also used JetBrains IntelliJ and RubyMine, Visual Studio, VSCode, Notepad++, and others.
+- My text editor of choice is Vim, but I’ve also used JetBrains IntelliJ and RubyMine, Visual

-I used to use Emacs in grad school and don’t hold anything against people who prefer it over
+Studio, VSCode, Notepad++, and others.
+I used to use Emacs in grad school and don’t hold anything

 Education

-[Incomplete] Doctorate of Education in Computer Science.
+(Incomplete) Doctorate of Education in Computer Science.
 GPA 4.00/4.00

 Ball State University - Muncie, IN (2006 - 2008)